learn-co-curriculum/phase-0-pac-1-logical-operators/README.md

 If you click the Run button you'll see the bang operator in action, returning the reverse of `truthyValue`'s truthiness.
 Then modify the code on line 4 to verify that it works for the falsey value as well.

-(Recall that you will need to create your own account to make changes.)
+> **Reminder:** Recall that you will need to click "open in repl.it" in the
+> upper right corner of the REPL window to open it in a new browser tab, then
+> sign in to your repl.it account before you can fork the code and modify it.

 ## Describe How to Convert an Expression to a Boolean Using `!!`